wiredtiger/wiredtiger/src/docs/rts-new.md

 section).

-We also clear the transaction ID of updates we look at during RTS, because the connection's write generation will be initialised after RTS and the updates in the cache would be problematic for other parts of the code if they had a "legitimate" transaction ID.
+We also clear the transaction ID of updates we look at during RTS, because the connection's write generation will be initialized after RTS and the updates in the cache would be problematic for other parts of the code if they had a "legitimate" transaction ID.